wentin/underlineJS/README.md

 # underline.js

+`A javascript library that sets out to do one simple job: draw the most perfect underline`

 ######A `pixel-perfect` javascript library for drawing text underline, and maybe animate it, data-viz it, or more

 The goal of this project is not to succeed, but fail.